TEACHERS CONCERT 2020

 The Teachers Concert 2020 will feature Gustav Holst’s The Planets for piano four hands.

-The second event of Hampstead Piano Academy’s 2019/2020 concert series will be a fantastic opportunity for the students to listen to their mentors performing at the Burgh House on Sunday 17th May.
+The first event of Hampstead Piano Academy’s 2020/2021 concert series will be a fantastic opportunity for the students to listen to their mentors performing at the Burgh House on Sunday 22nd November 2020.

 Teachers Concert 2020.